Luxury Travel Diary

 On selected flights, you can also stay in touch with family, friends, and colleagues with Internet connectivity and text and multimedia messaging, whichever class you are flying in.

-9. First vs. Business Class: Flight Attendants
+9. First Vs. Business Class: Flight Attendants

 Singapore Airlines flight attendants have the reputation of being attractive and kind, and helpful.
 They have certainly been trained better than many competitor airline flight attendants.